Appointments required for all services. Please, no walk-ins.

 **If there is excessive liquid, your Saniderm should be replaced again.

 Q: What do I do if I take my Saniderm off early?

 A: If for any reason you remove your Saniderm early, it is extremely important to take necessary steps to prevent infections and to ensure your tattoo heals properly.
 Please see further instructions below.

 Alternate Instructions for Early Removal:

 If you have removed your Saniderm wrap early or it has peeled up on its own, exposing your tattoo and you do not have enough Saniderm for a replacement, you have two options to ensure your tattoo heals properly and vibrantly.
 Early means before a total of 7 days wrapped, 6 days for second set.

-OPTION 1 (best and easiest option): Go to your local Walgreens/CVS and purchase Tegaderm (usually near the bandaids).
+OPTION 1 (best and easiest option): Get more Saniderm or go to your local Walgreens/CVS and purchase Tegaderm (usually near the bandaids).
 Do not purchase anti-bacterial bandages, they look similar.
 See photos below for different product packaging, and look for similar products.
 Apply and wear the Tegaderm for the remainder of the week.
-Make sure to apply it to your freshly cleansed tattoo, lease use antibacterial soap.
+Make sure to apply it to your freshly cleansed tattoo, please use antibacterial soap.
 Follow all instructions provided on your aftercare sheet (listed above).